-A New Hampshire woman by the name of Maureen McPadden was terminated from Walmart in 2012 – after 18 years of service to the retail mogul.
+A New Hampshire woman by the name of Maureen McPadden was wrongfully terminated from Walmart – after 18 years of service to the retail mogul.
 You may be wondering, what could someone do to warrant termination after so many years with a company?
 Well, McPadden was terminated for (and here's where it gets interesting) losing her pharmacy key…according to her former employers.

 McPadden subsequently filed a lawsuit alleging her termination was actually the result of retaliation for whistleblowing, gender discrimination, and disability discrimination.
 The complaint alleges that McPadden made several complaints to management and outside entities that there were not enough properly trained employees to fill orders in a safe and efficient manner.
 However, all of her efforts were ignored.
 McPadden and her counsel assert that her protestations were part of the reason she was terminated, and management was looking for a reason, any reason, to get rid of her.
 Additionally, there was evidence that a male pharmacist also lost his key (after McPadden's termination) but he received a “level one coaching”, while McPadden received a more severe punishment.
 Finally, McPadden's termination occurred less than two months after she had returned from stress leave (during which, her manager announced the plaintiff's prescription to co-workers, resulting in an additional charge of privacy violation).